theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adjust-column-name-style.md

 > System.Data.SqlClient.SqlException (0x80131904): Column names in each table must be unique.
 Column name 'MANDT' in table 'EKKO_JOIN' is specified more than once.

+### Adjust Standard Separator using Custom SQL

-Proceed as follows to circumvent this behavior and change SAP standard separator from '~' to '_':
+Proceed as follows to circumvent to change SAP standard separator from '~' to '_':
 1. Adjust the Column Name Style e.g. 'PrefixedCode' (1).
 ![column_name_style](/img/contents/xu/destination_settings.png){:class="img-responsive"}
 2. Insert the generic SQL Code below into the 'Finalization'(3) step using 'Custom SQL'(2).